-To use the MUMPS solver package, the user has to add the appropriate options to the configure script; by default we are looking for the libraries -ldmumps -lsmumps -lsmumps -lsmumps -lsmump make followed (optionally) by make install
+To use the MUMPS solver package, the user has to add the appropriate options to the configure script; by default we are looking for the libraries -ldmumps -lsmumps -lsmumps -lsmumps -mumps_common -lpord.
+MUMPS often uses additional packages such as ScaLAPACK, ParMETIS, SCOTCH, as well as enabling OpenMP; in such cases it is necessary to add linker options with the --with-extra-libs configure option.